snyk-partners/snyk-rhpds/README.md

-# Welcome: Snyk on OpenShift for RHPDS
+# Snyk on OpenShift for RHPDS
 ## About this Workshop
 Welcome!
 This workshop demonstrates how to use [Snyk Container](https://snyk.io/product/container-vulnerability-management/) to identify security and configuration risks in a sample application deployed into OpenShift.